rize-network/app-studio/docs/Design.md

 In this example, the View component is styled with custom background color, padding, margin, width, and height.

-The 'shadow' prop is used to manage shadows in CSS.
+The 'shadow' prop is used to manage Shadows in CSS.
 It takes a string as a value, which defines the shadow effect to apply to the component.

 Here is an example: